Garywtne/Team_Project_One/README.md

 INSERT PLOTS HERE

-The plots can be found in the images folder after running the code.
+The plots can be found in the images folder after running the code in the Notebook files that are in the root directory.

 ## <a id="reports-header"></a>Findings Reports and Presentation